Computer Information Systems Technology

 CIS 255 : Java Programming

 This course is an introduction to the Java programming language.
 Topics in this course include object-oriented programming constructs, Web page applet development, class definitions, threads, events and exceptions.
 Upon completion, the student will be able to demonstrate knowledge of the topics through the completion of programming projects and appropriate tests.
-This course is offered only in the fall semester.

 Credits